tc39/proposal-pattern-matching/README.md

-An [interpolation pattern](#interpolation-pattern) or a [regex pattern](#regex-pattern) (referred to as the "parent pattern" for the rest of this section) _may_ also have a `with <pattern>` suffix, allowing you to provide further patterns to match against the parent pattern's result.
+An [interpolation pattern](#interpolation-pattern) or a [regex pattern](#regex-pattern) (referred to as the "parent pattern" for the rest of this section) _may_ also have a `with <pattern>` suffix, allowing you to provide further patterns to match against the parent pattern’s result.

 The `with` pattern is only invoked if the parent pattern successfully matches.
-Any bindings introduced by the `with` pattern are added to the bindings from the parent pattern, with the `with` pattern's values overriding the parent pattern's value if the same bindings appear in both.
+Any bindings introduced by the `with` pattern are added to the bindings from the parent pattern, with the `with` pattern’s values overriding the parent pattern’s value if the same bindings appear in both.

 The parent pattern defines what the [matchable](#matchable) will be for the `with` pattern:

-- for regex patterns, the regex's match object is used
+- for regex patterns, the regex’s match object is used
 - for interpolation patterns that did not invoke the custom matcher protocol, the [matchable](#matchable) itself is used
 - for interpolation patterns that _did_ invoke the custom matcher protocol, the